-Some lifestyle factors can raise your risk of having an episode of supraventricular tachycardia, such as overuse of caffeine, nicotine, or alcohol or use of illegal drugs, such as stimulants like cocaine or methamphetamine.
+Some lifestyle factors can raise your risk of having an episode of supraventricular tachycardia (SVT), such as overuse of nicotine or alcohol, or use of illegal drugs, such as stimulants like cocaine or methamphetamine.

 Many experts believe that Wolff-Parkinson-White syndrome may in some cases be inherited.
 If you have a first-degree relative, which is a parent, brother, or sister, with this disorder and he or she has symptoms, talk with your doctor about your risk for this abnormal heart rhythm.

 Call 911 or seek emergency services immediately if you have a fast heart rate and you: